dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 note: We don't yet have support for type-parameter-constraints.
 This is something we're looking to add in the future.

-Now that we've defined by a generic type parameter we can use it in a parameter declaration.
+Now that we've defined a generic type parameter we can use it in a parameter declaration.
 Let's add a parameter to accept a delegate we can use to load data, and then load the data in a similar fashion to our other components.

 ```html
 @functions {